NomicFoundation/hardhat/docs/hardhat-network/README.md

 ### Mining modes

-Hardhat can be configured to **automine** blocks, immediately upon receiving each transaction, or it can be configured for **interval mining**, where a new block is mined periodically, incorporating as many pending transactions as possible.
+Hardhat Network can be configured to **automine** blocks, immediately upon receiving each transaction, or it can be configured for **interval mining**, where a new block is mined periodically, incorporating as many pending transactions as possible.

 You can use one of these modes, both or neither.
 By default, only the automine mode is enabled.